mihaelpuljak/one-click-hugo-cms/site/content/values/_index.md

       content automatically.
 Single mode provides all showcase items on the single item holder like slideshow mode.
   - heading: 'Mixed reality '
-    imageUrl: /img/capture14.jpg
+    imageUrl: /img/snowout.jpg
     text: >-
-      System is providing functions to explore mixed reality medium.
-Allows user to explore full 360 remote scene like Gusev Crater on Mars in comfort of your room environment.
-Location is reconstructed using data gathered from NASA probes.
-You can use your hand to touch Mars ground, feel free to write something!
-Hear Mars winds provided by recordings from Insight NASA probe on Mars.
+      Mixed reality as it meant to be.
+Explore glaciers paths with Revisum Port providing slice of the distant reality.
+Don't get  surprised with few flurries find it's way right into your own reality.
+Explore full 360 remote Gusev Crater on Mars using data gathered from NASA probes.
+Use hands to write something on the Mars ground, hear original Mars winds recorded by Insight NASA probe currently on Mars.
+Or explore top of the mountain near the Adriatic coast.
   - heading: Eyesight triggered hints
     imageUrl: /img/ml_20191223_16.29.49.jpg
     text: >-